Educating Children about Compassion can Help us Live Longer

 - is good for society, community, and the world

 “I truly believe compassion provides the basis of human survival, the real value of life, without that there is a basic piece missing.
-We cannot be happy ourselves without thinking about the happiness of others.” – His Holiness, The Dalai Lama.
+We cannot be happy ourselves without thinking about the happiness of others.”
+His Holiness the 14th Dalai Lama of Tibet

 Because of his beliefs concerning compassion, the Dalai Lama played an important part in the founding of CCARE, when he donated $150,000 from his book sales to fund the institute’s establishment.